Our three key points are:

 Having a comprehensive view of your data and using it to bring about real change eliminates inefficient aspects of your business or industry and lets you make changes on the fly in response to supply and demand or market fluctuations.
 Today’s business intelligence tools allow business owners and teams to analyze and govern their own data.

-History of Business Intelligence
+What's the History of Business Intelligence?

 The first known mention of “business intelligence” was in a business encyclopedia written by Richard Devens in 1865.
 Devens used the term to define how a banker arrived at his decisions to stay ahead of his competitors.
 The technology was further developed throughout the 1930s and ‘40s, but it wasn’t until the ‘60s, when the DSS, or decision support system, was developed, that business intelligence began to take on the form we currently know today.
 The actual term "business intelligence" wouldn’t again be used until 1989, when Howard Dresner — who would go on to become an analyst for Gartner — proposed it as a term to encompass all business activities with the aim of making better, more guided decisions.
 But it wouldn’t be until more than 130 years after its first known mention that business intelligence would become the widely recognized means of uncovering data and using it to the advantage of businesses that we know today.